TasneemMohammed/Forecasting-Air-Passengers/README.md

 # Forecasting-Air-Passengers

-• Airline Passengers' prediction problem
+• The problem: Airline Passengers' prediction

-• The task is to predict the number of international airline passengers
+• The task: to predict the number of international airline passengers based on the previous given data

 ### Dataset